 However, it doesn’t have to be this way.
 The ability to create or modify no-code rules in real-time, using interoperable technology that liberates users from legacy constraints, allows risk, liquidity or operations teams to rapidly respond to evolving situations and centrally control the universe of payments being processed by all systems across the bank.
 Yes, that’s right – rules that control all payments being executed across all business areas and payment flows simultaneously.
 Aaron Ayusa, Baton Systems’ Director of Client Success, explains how Baton’s agile approach based on the rapid creation of no-code rules can help firms effectively supervise their business flows in line with their firm’s governance model and introduce controls that:

-- Accelerate the firm’s ability to respond to and mitigate payment risk
+- Accelerate the firm’s ability to respond to and mitigate payment system risk

 - Create optimised workflows and